dinuxbg/pru-gcc-examples/README.md

-# Example projects for the unofficial PRU-GCC port
+# Example projects for the GNU PRU toolchain

 The pru-gcc toolchain source and build instructions are located at https://github.com/dinuxbg/gnupru .